First Blog Post Since...

 A change in style for our Tulsa dinner!

 Okay, so this is not Road Food!
 But it is in Tulsa, just a few blocks off Route 66.
 The Chalkboard Restaurant is in the Ambassador Hotel, which opened just a few years after Route 66 was completed.
-So that can be my excuse for mentioning this restaurant in a road food blog.
+So that can be my excuse for mentioning this restaurant in a road food post.

 Dinner With the Deans and Harts